Kirby (series): 2005–2011: Touch-based gameplay

-The next game in the series is Kirby: Canvas Curse, released on the Nintendo DS in Japan on March 24, 2005, North America on June 13, 2005, Europe on November 25, 2005 and Australia on April 6, 2006 under the name Kirby Power Paintbrush.
+The next game in the series is Kirby: Canvas Curse, released on the Nintendo DS in Japan on March 24, 2005, North America on June 13, 2005, Europe on November 25, 2005, and Australia on April 6, 2006, under the name Kirby Power Paintbrush.
 Unlike most previous Kirby games, the player does not directly control Kirby with a directional pad, analog stick, face buttons, or shoulder buttons.
 Instead, Kirby is a helpless ball, and can only move when he gains momentum, the player painting paths with the stylus to direct his movement.

 This was followed by Kirby: Squeak Squad (titled Kirby: Mouse Attack in Europe) in late 2006, also on the Nintendo DS, which revived traditional Kirby gameplay and dabbled in the use of the touch screen to store several items and Copy Abilities in Kirby's stomach.
 Ability scrolls could be found that served as upgrades for each ability, giving them additional moves and/or enhanced functionality.
 An unlockable Copy Ability was also introduced.

 Kirby Super Star Ultra, announced for the Nintendo DS in early fall 2007 and released on September 22, 2008 in North America, is a remake of Kirby Super Star.
 In addition to the nine games from Kirby Super Star, seven new games have been added.
-It features updated graphics, pre-rendered cutscenes, and a map on the touch screen.
+The game features updated graphics, pre-rendered cutscenes, and a map on the touch screen.
+The game is notable for being the first Kirby game to be directed by Shinya Kumazaki, who would go on to become the general director for the series.
 Kirby's Epic Yarn was announced for the Wii at E3 2010 and released in North America on October 17, 2010.
 Epic Yarn began development as an original game by Good-Feel called Fluff of Yarn, but was given the Kirby license at Nintendo's proposal.

 A fourth game for the Nintendo DS was released in North America on September 19, 2011, Kirby Mass Attack.
 The game features multiple copies of Kirby in touch screen-based gameplay reminiscent of games such as Lemmings.
+Unfortunately, Mass Attack would become one of the worst selling Kirby games of all-time due to being very late for the DS' release.